GabrielGhe/GabrielGhe.github.io/_posts/2015-03-02-using-react-with-grunt-and-browserify.md

 <!-- Overview -->
 <h3>Overview</h3>

 If we want to set up a fast way to develop React web apps, we have to be able to compile `jsx` files quickly.
 To accomplish this, we use `browserify` and `grunt`.
-Read the following posts before going furthur: [Setup Grunt](/javascript/2015/02/14/learn-node-part-3-grunt/), [Continuous NodeJS](/javascript/2015/03/02/continuous-development-in-nodejs/).
+Read the following posts before going further: [Setup Grunt](/javascript/2015/02/14/learn-node-part-3-grunt/), [Continuous NodeJS](/javascript/2015/03/02/continuous-development-in-nodejs/).

 <br />
 <!-- Step 1: Installation -->